build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ### Bootstrap CDK in your account

 If this is the first time you are using AWS CDK in this account, and in this AWS Region, you will need to bootstrap it.
+If you are unsure you have bootstrapped or not, run the following command.
+If the environment has already been bootstrapped, its bootstrap stack will be upgraded if necessary.
+Otherwise, nothing happens.

 When deploying AWS CDK apps into an AWS account and Region, CDK needs to provision resources that it needs to perform deployments.
 These resources include an Amazon S3 bucket for storing the deployment files, and IAM roles that grant the needed permissions to perform deployments.
 Provisioning these initial resources is called bootstrapping.

 To bootstrap your AWS account and Region, run the following: